 It helped calm the young man down.
 The Indian man chuckled.
 They sat there like that for a while.
 Then the white woman told him he would have a dream that night that would give him the information he sought.
 She leaned over to shake his hand and say goodbye and through the seam of her leather shirt he saw a giant scar on her belly.
-It grossed him out.
-He said thank you and shook the Indian man’s hand as well.
-Then he exited the teepee and was already on his horse when the young girl sprang out after him.
+The young man thanked her, and shook the Indian man’s hand as well.
+Wait, he said, and he gave the woman more money, all that he had brought.
+He nodded shyly at the girl and exited the teepee.
+He was already on his horse when the young girl sprang out after him.
 She asked him if he would help her carry some water back from the stream first and he said alright.
 Before he could dismount to help her up she leapt up behind him and clenched her arms around his middle.
 Lightening fire shot up through his body.
 He was glad she couldn’t see his face turn bright red as he had suddenly become afflicted with an instant boner.
 They rode to the water and she told him how she came to live out there.

 Her mother once had a white husband but she got very sick while pregnant with the girl.
 The white doctor said she and the baby would die.
 She asked her husband to drive her in a carriage onto the prairie to the band of Arapaho Indians who were wintering near their tiny settlers town, in hopes that she could ask to see their medicine man.
 Her husband refused and that night the woman took a horse and rode out into the grass, following the small fires she could see the Indians had built.